EternityForest/THUNDERWARS/README.md

 * What obstacles have impeded progress towards them?
 * What actions will you take towards them this week?
 * Are your goals or actions related to them represented in your calendar, to-do list, general log, or other *reachable* documents?
+* What aspects of your goals and projects can you pursue with focused deep work?

 ### 🧭 VALUES ALIGNMENT
 * Are you moving closer to the kind of person you want to become?